Datadog Plugin for the IntelliJ Platform

-The call tree to the right of the method list shows the paths that lead to (and from) the selected method.
+The call tree to the right of the Top List shows the paths that lead to (and from) the selected method.

 Right-click on a method in the call tree to see options to navigate to the source editor or flame graph.

 A flame graph is a visualization of profiling samples that shows stack traces and their relative frequency during the sample period.
-The Datadog plugin aggregates data collected over the requested time frame, and multiple individual profiles are aggregated together.
+The Datadog plugin collects multiple individual profiles from the requested time frame, and aggregates them.
 Each individual profile covers a 60 second interval within the requested time frame.